dciccale/dciccale/README.md

 *   🌍  Remote in Spain
 *   🚀  I'm currently working as a freelance developer/architect/manager as well as personal businesses
 *   🧠  I'm learning AI
-*   ⚡  In my personal life i'm a father and an amatheur hybrid athlete (triathlons, marathons and strength training)
+*   ⚡  In my personal life i'm a father and an amateur hybrid athlete (triathlons, marathons and strength training)

 <a href="https://www.github.com/dciccale" target="_blank" rel="noreferrer"><img